Mexico · Close Protection & Executive Security

 Important Warnings

-- Never use street taxis.
-Use only pre-arranged transport or verified ride-hailing services.
+- Never use street-hailed taxis.
+Use only pre-arranged transport or a verified ride-hailing account.
+Unofficial taxis are a primary express-kidnapping vector.

 - Avoid displaying expensive watches, jewellery, or electronics.
-Phone snatching is widespread.
+Phone snatching is widespread, and visible wealth informs targeting decisions.

-- ATM use should be limited to bank premises during business hours.
+- Limit ATM use to bank premises during business hours.
+ATM approaches are a primary express-kidnapping trigger point.

-- Some neighbourhoods change character dramatically after dark.
-Evening movements require security assessment.
+- Some neighbourhoods change character abruptly, including after dark.
+Evening movements and any travel outside the established business districts require a security assessment.

 Frequently Asked Questions